Bisque app icon

 First and foremost, Bisque is a soft synth that is fun to play as a soft synth.

-For newcomers to synths and MIDI, you should be able to get started making sounds using your QWERTY keyboard with zero introduction — then kill time experimenting with the random instrument generator or voice sampler.
+For newcomers to synths and MIDI, you should be able to get started making sounds using your QWERTY keyboard with no introduction — then experiment with the random Instrument generator or Stage presets.
 For people interested in learning about sound engineering, all effects come with descriptions, and there's a wavetable viewer for visualizing how operations act under the hood.

-For experienced audio engineers, the tree CAD instrument builder and JS plugin system should feel intuitive, and the voicing system is built to accommodate live performance flows.
+For experienced audio engineers, the tree CAD instrument builder and integrated C plugin system should feel intuitive, and the voicing system is built to accommodate live performance flows.

 But the piece that makes Bisque Bisque is its versatile API surface.
 Put it on the cheap SBC of your choice, wire up a game controller or Bluetooth keyboard for control mapping, and you have a prototype for your audio hardware concept.
 Use it to demo, iterate, and ship a new type of looper, sequencer, groovebox — whatever you want to invent.